 Acitivities are governed by the membership and ratified by the Officers of the Division.
 Because the division was originally formed and long operated with a focus on coal research, t he Energy Geology Division of GSA sponsors two major awards recognizing outstanding contributions to the field of coal geology, the Gilbert H. Cady Award and the Antoinette Lierman Medlin Scholarship.
 It is a goal of the division to add new awards in the future that will have a broader energy focus.
 Additional awards include the Best Paper Award given for presentations at the annual meeting, and distinguished service awards.

-Call for Nominations for the Gilbert Cady Award- Coal Division:
+Call for Nominations for the Gilbert Cady Award- Energy Geology Division:

 Antoinette Lierman Medlin Scholarship